SCPR/kpcc-data-team/guides/viz_standards/readme.md

 - Data team: Effective tool for many visualizations.

 ## R
-The [statistical program R](http://www.r-project.org/) can visualize large, complex datasets.
+The [open source programming language R](http://www.r-project.org/) can visualize large, complex datasets.
 It's something the KPCC data team uses internally in analyzing data.

 Those visualizations can be adapted for publication.
 Packages like [ggplot2](http://ggplot2.org/) and [ggthemes](https://github.com/jrnold/ggthemes) can be used to get those images ready for primetime.
 We recently [featured R visualizations in a story](http://www.scpr.org/news/2015/02/18/49905/water-main-break-submerges-vehicles-in-hollywood/) for the first time.